Nozbe/WatermelonDB/docs-master/Advanced/Sync.md

 ## Using `synchronize()` in your app

-To synchronize, you need to pass two functions, `pullChanges` and `pushChanges` that talk to your backend and are compatible with Watermelon Sync Protocol.
+To synchronize, you need to pass `pullChanges` and `pushChanges` _(optional)_ that talk to your backend and are compatible with Watermelon Sync Protocol.
 The frontend code will look something like this:

 ```js
 import { synchronize } from '@nozbe/watermelondb/sync'